CorrederaJorge/CorrederaJorge.github.io/_posts/2016-04-10-The-powerful-Attiny-Arduino.md

   - arduino
 categories:
   - intro
-title: "The powerful Attiny Arduino"
+title: The powerful Attiny Arduino
 ---

 It was by chance I discovered Attiny Arduino devices.
 Due to the prize and size of the device could be a really powerful discovery for small and low-cost projects.
 But this is not an Arduino like the others, it is a small one so it could be a bit difficult to use the first time.
 So let's see what can we do with that.